Using Feasible Action-Space Reduction by Groups to fill Causal Responsibility Gaps in Spatial Interactions: Conclusion

 \section{Conclusion}

 We presented a reformulation of the feasible action-space reduction (FeAR) metric to quantify the causal responsibility of groups on the trajectory of an affected agent.
 Based on marginal changes in FeAR, we identified four types of assertive influences - `solo', `mediated', `coupled' and `mediated coupled'.
 Base on these assertive influences, we proposed a tiering algorithm for ranking the assertiveness of agents.
-Furthermore, through scenario-based simulations, we demonstrated how group FeAR along with the tiering algorithm can be used to identify the emergence of group effects in multi-agent spatial interactions.
+Furthermore, through scenario-based simulations, we demonstrated how group FeAR along with the tiering algorithm can be used to identify the emergence of group effects in multi-agent spatial interactions. \\ \\ \textbf{Acknowledgements}: This work is supported by the TU Delft AI Labs programme.